harrisonchiu/FMC-ND/README.md

 - Assumes `ALTITUDE and WEIGHT` are completely independent
   - EDIT: Significance P and F in regression analysis supports this
 - Mass is only lost from fuel burnt (no refilling fuel)
-- The datasets above shows the general range of altitude and weight that will happen to the plane, so no extrapolation is needed (i.e. X-Plane will use altitude and weight combinations similar to the training data) (this and small value coefficients **suggest overfitting is not a problem** in that range)
+- The datasets above shows the general range of altitude and weight that will happen to the plane, so no extrapolation is needed (i.e. X-Plane will use altitude and weight combinations similar to the training data) (this and *very* small value coefficients **suggest overfitting is not a problem for our use** in that range)
 - Max 3000 feet/min ROC

 #### Removal of Data